 Wrath

 Righteous Indignation.
-What is it really?
 I’ve heard it a few times from theologians and everyday people but I don’t see much of it anymore.
 I did a quick search on the internet and majority, if not all, have a negative connotation of what it means.
 Pema Chodron says “it’s very dangerous — the finger of righteous indignation pointing at someone who is identified as bad or wrong” as though that’s not the point of being spiritually angered on God’s behalf.

 Righteous indignation is essentially the internal discomfort when we see or hear someone insulting Christ or the gospel.
 It’s the inexplicable anger I get when I read about or watch illustrations of the crucifixion of Jesus Christ, our Lord and Savior.
 It’s a feeling of displeasure when we see wrongdoing or sin.
 An anger that’s in alignment with God's moral standards for us, directed at things and people that contradict His will and commands.